simonchu47/CarND-Traffic-Sign-Classifier-Project/README.md

 # Build a Traffic Sign Recognition Project

+This project is one of the Udacity Self-driving Car Term1 projects.
 The goals / steps of this project are the following:

 * Load the data set (see below for links to the project data set)
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture